From One Investor to Another

 My first rental property was a townhome.
 I think they make great investments.

-They also have a good amount of space.
-They are attractive to potential renters because often they have a basement, a small yard and more space than a condo.
+They are attractive to potential renters because often they have a basement, a small yard and more square footage than a condo.

 |Price to Purchase Property||Low|